-Shiromani Akali Dal takes out protest march to seek justice for 1984 anti-Sikh riots victims
+Union minister Harsimrat Kaur Badal detained during protest for 1984 riot victims

-New Delhi, Nov 3: The Shiromani Akali Dal (SAD) Saturday took out a protest march to seek justice for the families of those killed in the 1984 anti-Sikh riots.
+New Delhi, Nov 3: Union minister Harsimrat Kaur Badal was detained in Delhi on Friday during Shiromani Akali Dal (SAD) protest seeking justice for families of 1984 anti-Sikh riot victims.

 The march, led by SAD president Sukhbir Singh Badal and Union minister Harsimrat Kaur Badal, started from Gurudwara Pratapganj and ended outside Parliament Street police station.